Roller Skating: Starting Your Rollerskating Journey

 Helmets

-One of the most essential pieces of protective gear for roller skating is a .
+One of the most essential pieces of protective gear for roller skating is a helmet.
 Helmets help protect your head from potential falls and accidents.
-Look for a helmet that is specifically designed for roller sports and meets safety standards.
+Look for a helmet that is specifically designed for roller and meets safety standards.
 Ensure that it fits securely on your head and does not obstruct your vision or hearing.

 Knee Pads